Three Charged Over Profane Snapchat Video Of Dying Stroke Patient

-Three employees at a senior living center face charges over a Snapchat video that allegedly shows them disregard a dying 76-year old patient with a stroke.
+Three employees at a senior living center face charges over a Snapchat video that allegedly shows them disregarding a dying 76-year old patient after a stroke.

-The recording, which the police say was titled “The End,” features Jordan Lanah Bruce, 21, Mya Janai Moss, 21, and Lizeth Jocelyn Cervantes Ramirez, 19, who were charged with exploiting an elderly and disabled person, WSB-TV reported.
+The recording, which the police say was titled “The End,” features Jordan Lanah Bruce, 21, Mya Janai Moss, 21, and Lizeth Jocelyn Cervantes Ramirez, 19, who were all charged with exploiting an elderly and disabled person, WSB-TV reported.

 The three women worked at Bentley Senior Living Facility in Jefferson, where they filmed the clip in the room of an unnamed woman, while they were supposed to tend to her before the arrival of a hospice nurse.
 The video was purportedly made on June 13.

-Jefferson Police Department detective said that they smoked a vape pen and gestured profanities at the camera.
+A Jefferson Police Department detective said that they smoked a vape pen and gestured profanities at the camera.

 “It was going to be an extensive time before the hospice nurse could be there, so these three employees were supposed to closely monitor the patient,” the detective said.
 “They were completely ignoring her and posting the Snapchat video.”